 “We create for the purpose of being unique, giving our clients a truly one of a kind experience.”

-Three Little Birds is run by indigenous chef Chris Jordan, a Koori man born in Maclean, New South Wales on traditional Bunjalung land.
+Three Little Birds was founded by First Nations chef Chris Jordan, born in Maclean, New South Wales on traditional Bunjalung land.

 Using native ingredients, ancient knowledge of customs and techniques to make food that just doesn’t just taste good but also work to acknowledge, educate and celebrate the unique culture and natural resources Australia has to offer.